ertugrul59/tradingview-chart-mcp/README.md

 ## 🔌 Using with MCP Clients (Claude Desktop / Cursor)

-To use this server with MCP clients like Claude Desktop or Cursor, you need to configure them to run the `main.py` script using the Python interpreter **from the virtual environment you created** and provide your TradingView credentials via environment variables.

-**Important:**

-- Replace the placeholder paths below with the **absolute paths** on your system.
-You can often get the absolute path by navigating to the directory in your terminal and running `pwd` (print working directory).
-- Provide your actual `TRADINGVIEW_SESSION_ID` and `TRADINGVIEW_SESSION_ID_SIGN` in the `env` block.
+This server supports two ways of providing configuration:

+1.  **Via `.env` file (for local testing):** When running `python main.py` directly, the server will load credentials and settings from a `.env` file in the project directory.
+2.  **Via Client Environment Variables (Recommended for Integration):** When run by an MCP client (like Claude/Cursor), you should configure the client to inject the required environment variables directly. **These will override any values found in a `.env` file.**

 ### Claude Desktop

 1. Open your Claude Desktop configuration file:
     - **Windows:** `%APPDATA%\\Claude\\claude_desktop_config.json`
     - **macOS:** `~/Library/Application Support/Claude/claude_desktop_config.json`
-2. Add or merge the following within the `mcpServers` object:
+2. Add or merge the following within the `mcpServers` object.
+Provide your credentials in the `env` block:

     ```json
     {